osjacky430/tmr_listener/README.md

 #### 3. response_msg (...)

-The overload set `response_msg` allows user to respond to certain header packet, you only need to override those that you need, the rest of the header will be ignored.
+The overload set `response_msg` allows user to respond to certain header packet, you only need to override those that you need (currently available overloads: `TMSCTResponse`, `TMSTAResponse::Subcmd00`, `TMSTAResponse::Subcmd01`, `CPERRResponse` and one with no argument), the rest of the header will be ignored.
 Remeber to pull the unoverriden response_msg to participate in overload resolution to prevent it get hidden.

 ```cpp
 // this example overrides TMSCTResponse and the one with no argument